 Who can drive my vehicle?

-The driver is covered by your commercial auto policy which means that this includes any family member or employee who is constantly using the vehicle or on a regular basis.
+The driver is part of your commercial auto policy which means that this includes any family member or employee who is constantly using the vehicle or on a regular basis.
 If this person is doing a lot of driving with this vehicle in use, you should definitely add them to the policy.

-I have a trailer, is it covered by this policy?
+I have a trailer, is it part of this policy?

-The size of your trailer determines whether or not it can be covered.
-If it is less than 2,000 pounds, it is automatically added to your policy and it will be automatically covered when it comes to liability.
+The size of your trailer determines whether or not it can be part of the coverage.
+If it is less than 2,000 pounds, it is automatically in your policy and it will be automatically part of the coverage when it comes to liability.
 Adding it to your policy means full coverage as well in case of damage or theft.
 If it goes higher than 2,000 pounds, There is no coverage unless you add it.

 How do I insure my employees?

-A lot of commercial vehicle policies provide coverage for the employees who are added to the policy as drivers.
-Under these policies, when an employee uses their own vehicles for the business, it would also be covered.
+A lot of commercial vehicle policies provide coverage for the employees who are in the policy as drivers.
+Under these policies, when an employee uses their own vehicles for the business, it would also be part of the coverage.
 This extends to rented vehicles that are used while working.
 Policies vary with every insurance provider so to make sure that you cover all of your bases, it is best to consult your insurance company about it.

-Through your commercial auto insurance, there are some other types of coverage that are sometimes offered at no additional cost.
-If this is not included in your policy and you are interested, you can inquire about it with your insurance provider.
+Through your commercial auto insurance, there are some other types of coverage that we sometimes offer at no additional cost.
+If this is not in your policy and you take an interest, you can inquire about it with your insurance provider.

 - Physical damage to hired or rented and borrowed vehicles that are being used for the business.

-- Loan gaps and other leases are gaps within the lease or loan that occur when the vehicle used in the business was wrecked and the value of the vehicle is less than the amount owed to a bank or a rental company.
+- Loan gaps and other leases are gaps within the lease or loan that occur when the vehicle you use in the business wrecks and the value of the vehicle is less than the amount owed to a bank or a rental company.

-Much like your personal auto insurance, your auto commercial policy can also be bundled up or each coverage selected individually to protect you and your business against injury, collision, and other liabilities like that from uninsured or underinsured motorists, theft, and natural causes like fire, flood, and hail.
 Higher policy limits also apply to commercial auto policies that protect your business against lawsuits and other liabilities.
-It is good to keep this in mind in answering the question of whether you need this type of insurance or not along with who is using the vehicle and how it is being used.
+It is good to keep this in mind in answering the question of whether you need this type of insurance or not along with who is using the vehicle and how you use it.
 It is great to have peace of mind knowing that you have nothing to worry about when the unexpected happens especially with your business.
-Should there be more questions and options that you are probably weighing in your mind, there is no need to worry because our commercial auto insurance experts can assist you with this and find the best option that is most affordable for your business.
-Just call us today, toll-free at (855) 973-1202 or (855) 712-6584 so we can help!